ettomatic/organised-exchange/README.md

 # Organised Exchange
-A script to import Exchange `ics` calendars in Org Agenda
+Import Exchange `ics` calendars in Org Agenda.

 ## Rationale
-In the last year my days have been bombarded of meetings.
-I wanted to keep track of them on my Org Agenda without the complexities of setting up an account using Davmail or similar solution.
+In the last year my days have been bombarded with meetings.
+I wanted to keep track of them on my Org Agenda without the complexities of setting up an account using Davmail or similar solutions.

 My check-list was:
 - [x] Simple to setup